guildai/guildai/guild/tests/flags-dest.md

 ## Flags as args

 Guild's command line argument interface is well documented throughout the Guild tests.
-We'll demonstrate here however for completeness.
+We demonstrate here for completeness.

 The `args` operation uses `args` for its flag dest: